ddomsondd/Credit-risk-analysis/README.md

 ## Reports

 A more detailed report, available in both Polish and English versions, can be found in the HTML report file.
 You don't have to download this repository to see the reports.
-Just click report.html or report-english.html > View raw > and change url address from "https://raw.githubusercontent.com/..." to "https://raw.githack.com/..."
+Just click report.html or report-english.html > Raw (on the top bar on the right side) > and change url address from "https://raw.githubusercontent.com/..." to "https://raw.githack.com/..."

 ## Tech